KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 18. Typo: Found `Magic Mirror` in file `WB-openweathermap.js`: Replace it with `MagicMirror²`.
 19. Typo: Found `Magic Mirror` in file `WB-clock.js`: Replace it with `MagicMirror²`.
 20. Typo: Found `Magic Mirror` in file `bug_report.md`: Replace it with `MagicMirror²`.
-21. Recommendation: The module imports `electron`, `node-fetch` but does not list them in package.json.
-Add these dependencies to package.json so they can be installed automatically.
+21. Recommendation: The module imports `node-fetch` but does not list it in package.json.
+Add this dependency to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
 22. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 23. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
 24. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).